Healthy Homemade Granola Bars: Soft, Chewy, and Easy to Make

 Egg Allergy

-This recipe calls for one egg, however you will obviously want to use an egg substitute if you have an egg allergy.
-Nature’s Eats shares ingredients you can substitute for egg that will serve the same purpose of binding all the ingredients together.
+This recipe calls for one egg, however, you will obviously want to use an egg substitute if you have an egg allergy.
+Nature’s Eats shares ingredients you can substitute for eggs that will serve the same purpose of binding all the ingredients together.

 You can simply soak 1 tablespoon of chia seeds in 3 tablespoons of water for at least 15 minutes to replace an egg.
 Alternatively, you can simply add 1 tablespoon of flaxseed meal to replace an egg.